Vomiting in the Third Trimester of Pregnancy – Is It a Concern?

-Nausea and vomiting are common in the first trimester of pregnancy; in fact, these are two of the very first symptoms that help you realise that you are pregnant.
-While it’s common to feel nauseated all the time in the first trimester of your pregnancy, if it continues in the second and third trimester of pregnancy, then it will obviously be taxing for you.
+Nausea and vomiting are common in the first trimester of pregnancy; these are two of the first symptoms that help you realise you are pregnant.
+While it’s common to feel nauseated all the time in the first trimester of your pregnancy, if throwing up in the third trimester continues, then it will obviously be taxing for you.
 If you are in your third trimester of pregnancy, it is essential that you know whether you should be concerned about vomiting at this stage.

 Reasons for Vomiting in the 3rd Trimester of Pregnancy

 Of the several symptoms that you go through while you are pregnant, vomiting in the third trimester of pregnancy is a concern that is bound to leave you worried.
 However, please remember that you are not the only one going through this and hence, it is not unnatural or abnormal.
 Some of the possible reasons for vomiting in the third trimester are as follows:

 1. Morning Sickness

 One very obvious reason for vomiting in the final trimester of pregnancy is morning sickness.
 It is a common phenomenon and might result in vomiting even in the last trimester of pregnancy.

 2. Heartburn or Acid Reflux

 Not drinking adequate amounts of water can lead to dehydration in the body which, in turn, can result in nausea and vomiting.

 4. Food Poisoning

 Food poisoning results in vomiting whether you are pregnant or not; however, it can be more severe and harmful when you’re carrying your baby.
 Infectious organisms in your food basically lead to a stomach bug or food poisoning, causing you to feel nauseated and vomit.

-Vomiting might also be because of preeclampsia which is a complicated condition that can affect the baby.
-However, vomiting is a symptom that occurs only at a very late stage of the condition which is usually detected earlier itself.
+Vomiting might also be because of preeclampsia, a complicated condition that can affect the baby.
+However, vomiting is a symptom that occurs only at a very late stage of the condition, which is usually detected earlier.